-Algorithmics sponsors risk management courses around the world, including one that was run at University of Cambridge.
+Algorithmics sponsors risk management courses around the world.
 When I asked Rupa whether therefore she got to travel and see the world, she made me quite jealous: she had been to Athens, Israel, Stockholm, Helsinki, Italy, Paris and even Estonia.
 This is one part of her job that Rupa loves — being able to interact with others and see how they conduct their work.
 This is not surprising considering her earlier passion for the teaching and communication of maths throughout school and university.

 "It's quite nice to see how companies operate across Europe.
 The Northern European countries are very strict, work on tight lines and don't seem to take breaks, whereas the southern Europeans seem a little bit more relaxed.
 But still the financial knowledge across all of those regions is the same.
 Everyone's talking the same language when you're talking of a model.
 Everybody across the different banks and financial industries has effectively the same handbook, so it's interesting to talk to different clients about how they use these models and what their approach is to creating their business requirements.
 So the job involves a lot of travel but you learn a lot from talking to other people."